opencybersecurityalliance/kestrel-lang/docs/language.rst

     aggr_var = GROUP varx BY attribute

-- Currently the command only support aggregation by one attribute.
+- Currently, the command only supports aggregation by one attribute.

 - Attributes of the returned entities are decorated with a prefix ``unique_`` such as ``unique_pid`` instead of ``pid``.